MartinKHovden/m3h3/docs/source/electro_guide.rst

 Running the simulation
 =======================
 The m3h3 object can now be used to run the simulations.
-There are two different ways of doing this.
-The first method is to use the step function.
-The second one is to use the solve function.
+There are two different ways of doing this: Using the step method, or using the solve method in m3h3.

 Running simulations with the step function
 ++++++++++++++++++++++++++++++++++++++++++++
-To run the simulations using the step function, we have to know the number of steps to do.
+To run the simulations using the step function, we have to know the number of steps to run.
 In the parameter object, the start and end time is stored, as well as the step length.
 The number of steps can then be calculated

 .. code-block:: python